-A potential proxy for "effectiveness" could be gauged through CZDS password reports, which show the number of ZFA-passwords (given to users who have requested access to zone files in bulk) within the CZDS and the number of passwords approved each month within specific TLDs and as a whole.72 User feedback on the service may provide additional depth to such a measure as many users report problems with handling CZDS requests, at least anecdotally.
+A potential proxy for "effectiveness" could be gauged through CZDS password reports, which show the number of ZFA-passwords (given to users who have requested access to zone files in bulk) within the CZDS and the number of passwords approved each month within specific TLDs and as a whole.
+User feedback on the service may provide additional depth to such a measure as many users report problems with handling CZDS requests, at least anecdotally.

-Safeguard: Documented Registry Level Abuse Contacts and Procedures
+Safeguard: Documented Registry- and Registrar- Level Abuse Contacts and Procedures

 This safeguard requires that registry operators establish a single point of contact responsible for handling abuse complaints.
-The Applicant Guidebook directs applicants to develop an "implementation plan to establish and publish on its website a single abuse point of contact responsible for addressing matters requiring expedited attention and providing a timely response to abuse complaints...".73 Specification 6, section 4.1 of the Registry Agreement states: "Registry Operator shall provide to ICANN and publish on its website its accurate contact details including a valid email and mailing address as well as a primary contact for handling inquiries related to malicious conduct in the TLD, and will provide ICANN with prompt notice of any changes to such contact details."74
+The Applicant Guidebook directs applicants to develop an "implementation plan to establish and publish on its website a single abuse point of contact responsible for addressing matters requiring expedited attention and providing a timely response to abuse complaints...".
+Specification 6, https://czds.icann.org/en/reports